MionKit/mion/README.md

 - Requests are made using only `HTTP POST` method.
 - Data is send and recieved only in the `HTTP BODY`.
 - Data is send and received only in `JSON` format.

-This is quite strict but is a tradeof for simplicity and performance.

 **`RPC VS REST Requests`**